-An issuer that wishes to apply for an MCTO under this policy must apply in the issuer's PR jurisdiction and send a copy of the application to the non-principal regulators in each other jurisdiction in which it is a reporting issuer.
+An issuer that wishes to apply for an MCTO under this policy must apply in each jurisdiction in which it is a reporting issuer.
 The issuer's PR will determine whether to issue a general CTO or an MCTO and, in the case of the latter, the appropriate scope of the MCTO.
 Non-principal regulators will ordinarily make the same decision as the PR on these questions.
 However, each regulator may still impose a general CTO if it believes it is appropriate.